Please ensure Javascript is enabled for purposes of website accessibility Skip to Content

 What Makes Yorkshire Terriers Hard to House Train?

-One of the best tips for house training a Yorkie terrier is to use training pads in the same parts of the house.
+One of the best tips for house training a Yorkie terrier is to use training pads in the house.
 Doing so will allow your Yorkshire puppy to develop habits and create a routine when house training.

 Another practical piece of advice is to replace old training pads with new ones after your dog spoils them.
 Some pet owners will allow their dogs to use the bathroom multiple times on one training pad, but this often increases the likelihood of an accident because the scent may deter your dog from urinating on the already-wet training pad.